 habitat

-While studying for the Advanced Diploma of Visual Arts in 2017, I realised that a great deal of my heart in artwork was embedded in textiles.
+While studying for the Advanced Diploma of Visual Arts, I realised that a great deal of my heart in artwork was embedded in textiles.

 The seemingly magical transformation of colour with purely natural materials, leaves, bark, and flowers that attracted the artist within me.
 Raw fleece was easy to source, and Spinners and Weaver groups were popping up in townships everywhere in Australia.
 My love of wool fibre stemmed from an early childhood memory of a short stay on a sheep station in Lara where at 7 years of age I came across raw greasy wool and remember washing it and wanting desperately to make something out of it.
 Some distant DNA memory stirred perhaps.